Department of English - Experiential Learning

 Sigma Tau Delta

 Members of Sigma Tau Delta also have the opportunity to publish their writing in The Rectangle, Sigma Tau Delta’s literary publication.
 Student members are also eligible to compete for other writing awards.
 In addition, student members may compete for academic scholarships, professional internships, and teaching awards.
-At regional conferences and at the annual international convention, students may present original creative and analytical work as well as network with students, faculty, and professionals from around the country and abroad.
+At regional conferences and the annual international convention, students may present original creative and analytical work as well as network with students, faculty, and professionals from around the country and abroad.

-For more information about Sigma Tau Delta, its benefits and membership requirements, contact Dr. Christopher Rieger.
+For more information about Sigma Tau Delta, its benefits, and membership requirements, contact Dr. Christopher Rieger.

 One University Plaza, MS 2650